wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 kubectl deploy -f *.yaml
 ```

-Connect your applications or clients to pgbouncer instead of postgres and you are good to go!
+Connect your applications or clients to pgbouncer instead of Postgres and you are good to go!

 ## Final words